How About a Time Cover Story on Women Who Aren’t Moms or Childfree?

-1) People without children spend most of their time idly lounging around (um, how does not having children make one independently wealthy?) with a glass of alcohol in hand — or at the ready in some carefree place.
-(The booze must be an editorial bias because I happen to know quite a few parents who drink more than a little … I think you can guess why.)
+1) People without children spend most of their time idly lounging around in the sand of by a pool (um, how does not having children make one independently wealthy?) usually with a glass of alcohol in hand — or at the ready in some carefree place.
+(BTW: I happen to know quite a few parents who drink more than a little … )

-2) My cohort — the vast majority of my readership — aka those not parenting, but not because we didn’t want to or try to simply do not exist.
+2) My cohort: the vast majority of my blog and book readership — are those not parenting, but not because we didn’t want to or try to.
+In the media and television world we simply do not exist.

-Nothing like being made to feel invisible to make you want to wave your hands, whistle and declare in your outdoor voice: “heeelllllo….we’re over here!”
+Nothing like being made to feel invisible, eh?
+Kinda makes you want to wave your hands, whistle and declare in your outdoor voice: “heeelllllo….we’re over here!”

-The rest of us — we didn’t even make the cut as outliers — no graphics on the number of women who came away empty handed after extensive (and expensive) fertility treatments and no graphics on the number of failed adoptions.
+The rest of us — well, we didn’t even make the cut as outliers — no graphics on the number of women who came away empty handed after extensive (and expensive) infertility treatments.
+No graphics on the number of failed adoptions either.